-- Eat more low-calorie foods like whole fruits and vegetables instead of high-fat foods and sweets. - Have a bowl of clear soup or broth before lunch or dinner. - Add a salad with 1 tablespoon of dressing or oil to your lunches and dinners. - Add fiber-rich foods to your diet.
-Foods with a lot of fiber help slow down your digestion, leaving you feeling full longer.
-Fiber-rich foods include: - whole fruits and vegetables - 100 percent whole-grain products, such as bread, pasta, cereals, and brown rice - popcorn.
+- Eat more low-calorie foods like whole fruits and vegetables instead of high-fat foods and sweets. - Have a bowl of clear soup or broth before lunch or dinner. - Add a salad with 1 tablespoon of dressing or oil to your lunches and dinners. - Eat foods with a lot of fiber.
+It helps slow down your digestion, which makes you feel full longer.
+High-fiber foods include: - whole fruits and vegetables - 100 percent whole-grain products, such as bread, pasta, cereals, and brown rice - popcorn.